Dominant Nadal Rolls Into Brisbane Quarters On Comeback - UrduPoint

 Dominant Nadal Rolls Into Brisbane Quarters On Comeback

-Rafael Nadal said every day was an adventure as his comeback from injury gathered pace with an aggressive 6-1, 6-2 drubbing of Australian Jason Kubler at the Brisbane International on Thursday

-Brisbane, (APP - UrduPoint / Pakistan Point News - 4th Jan, 2024) Rafael Nadal said every day was an adventure as his comeback from injury gathered pace with an aggressive 6-1, 6-2 drubbing of Australian Jason Kubler at the Brisbane International on Thursday.
+Brisbane, (APP - UrduPoint / Pakistan Point News - 4th Jan, 2024) Rafael Nadal's comeback from injury gathered pace on Thursday as he cruised into the Brisbane International quarter-finals with an aggressive 6-1, 6-2 drubbing of Australian Jason Kubler.

 Nadal, 37, has not played on tour since suffering an injury at the 2023 Australian Open a year ago, resulting in two surgeries on his hip.

-"Every day is an adventure," he said of his comeback.
-"I take every day like an opportunity, and tomorrow is another one."

-Nadal said leading into the tournament that he had no expectations for the Australian summer.
+He said leading into the tournament he had no expectations for the Australian summer.

 But the form he showed against former US Open champion Dominic Thiem in the first round and now Kubler suggests he could be a real threat at the first Grand Slam of the year at Melbourne Park.